rikosintie/Discovery/docs/Getting_Started.md

 This will install the Python virtual environment library and pip, the  official package installer for Python.

+### macOS

+I installed the `xcode command line tools`, because it includes Python, a `c` compiler and many other tools.
+Open a terminal and run `xcode-select --install`.
+You can list the tools using `ls /Library/Developer/CommandLineTools/usr/bin/`

+### On Windows

-I think Windows installs both of those packages when you install python from the Microsoft store.
+I think Windows installs both of those packages when you install Python from the Microsoft store because I didn't have to install them on Windows.
+You can use `where python` to see what version of python is install on Windows.

 ----------------------------------------------------------------